Easy-to-use potentiostat without the high price

 The Ossila Potentiostat is a powerful but easy-to-use measurement device for performing cyclic voltammetry.
 With a low price, FREE worldwide shipping and our two-year warranty, more laboratories than ever can now be equipped with a three electrode system for measuring and analysing the electronic properties of materials.

-The full system will be available for £1600 and includes a potentiostat, electrochemical cell, electrodes and PC measurement software.
+The full system is available for £1600 and includes a potentiostat, electrochemical cell, electrodes and PC measurement software.
 The potentiostat can also be purchased on its own (without an electrochemical cell or electrodes but with the PC software) at a reduced cost.

 What is a Potentiostat?